HagOrMan/Tutorials/BashAliases.md

 Let's start by talking about how to make your aliases available in case you already have some ideas.
 If you want inspiration, you can skip to my aliases [here](#templates-to-help-you-get-started).

 1. I recommend separating your aliases into clearly defined files such as [`git.bashrc`](./helper-files/bash/git.bashrc) (for all git-related aliases) since it is easier to manage and more portable

-2. Once you have an alias file ready, take your `.bashrc` file at the home (`~/`) directory, and for each alias file add lines to `~/.bashrc` such as
+2. Once you’ve created your alias files, you’ll need to make them available in your terminal.
+You do this by editing your `.bashrc` file (in your home directory, `~/`).
+Add a line like this for each alias file you’ve created:
 ```bash
 source ~/git.bashrc
 ```

-3. Now, run the following in your terminal (or just restart your terminal) to "activate" the `.bashrc` file
+3. Now, you need to "activate" the `.bashrc` file.
+Run the following in your terminal (or alternatively restart your terminal)
 ```bash
 source ~/.bashrc
 ```

+---

+**Example Setup:**
-For example, if you've copied all my files to your home (`~/`) directory, your `.bashrc` file should look like this
+If you've copied all my files to your home (`~/`) directory, your `.bashrc` file should look like this
 ```bash
 source ~/util.bashrc
 source ~/git.bashrc